 • if a citizen is called up for military training.

 Against this background, massive layoffs are being made across the country.
-About those who have lost their jobs - how much the exchange will pay, whether there will be an increase in the size of payments.
+About those who have lost their jobs are interested - how much the exchange will pay, whether there will be an increase in the size of payments.

 • teenagers;